Jackrabbit integrates with QuickBooks Online allowing you to save time by exporting your data from Jackrabbit into your QuickBooks company account.

 The Revenue Snapshot for the export pictured above looks like this:

 The journal entries posted in QuickBooks will include Debits and Credits that both add to the same total (in bookkeeping debits must equal credits in a journal entry).
+These journal entries summarize the payments transactions and the associated Category 1s for each day in the exported date range.
+Note: Family/Account names and individual transactions are not exported, this detail is kept in Jackrabbit.

 - The debits in the journal entry are the payments you received from your customers broken down by payment method.
 They are posted to Undeposited Funds in your QuickBooks Chart of Accounts.
 Use the QuickBooks Bank Deposits feature to move the payments from the Undeposited Funds account to your QuickBooks Bank account(s) as payments are deposited into your bank account.
 Learn more about recording and making bank deposits in QuickBooks Online.